Tawnygoody/MS2-World-of-Rugby/README.md

 - Acer Chromebook: [Landscape only]()
 - LG Desktop Monitor: [Landscape only](documentation/testing/responsiveness/pro/pr-desktop.png)

+Devices with a small viewport height (eg iphone4), do not show the timer or the moves counter.
+However all devices still show all the game cards, therefore the user does not need to scroll when playing the game, unless they wish to view the timer or moves counter on smaller devices.

 #### Legend Game Page
 - Galaxy Fold: [Portrait](documentation/testing/responsiveness/legend/le-galaxy-fold-p.png), [Landscape](documentation/testing/responsiveness/legend/le-galaxy-fold-l.png)
 - Galaxy S5: [Portrait](documentation/testing/responsiveness/legend/le-galaxys5-p.png), [Landscape](documentation/testing/responsiveness/legend/le-galaxys5-l.png)